nevoit/Deep-Neural-Network/README.md

 - **Bonus** - modify the code so that it supports the dropout functionality.
 In addition to the code, please provide a short explanation about the changes done in the code.
 Compare the performance of the modified network to the original

 ## More Information
-In this assignment we were tasked with creating a Deep Neural Network that can classify images from the MNIST database.
 The data was loaded through the Keras API for Python.
 As was specified, 20% of the training data was used as a validation set in order to track our progress between training iterations.
 The input layer receives a single 1d array, so the images had to be slightly manipulated.